Hamiltonian Active Particles in Incompressible Fluid Membranes: Collective dynamics of pusher and puller dipoles

 \subsection{Simulation details}

-We integrate the $2N$ position variables $\{x_i(t),y_i(t)\}$ using a standard adaptive Runge--Kutta method, evolving Eq.~\eqref{eq:ham_eom} with either $H_{\rm near}$ or $H_{\rm far}$.
-Throughout this section we take $N=15$ and use identical random initial positions for both kernels: particles are sampled uniformly from a unit disc.
-Initial positions are indicated by open circles in Fig.~\ref{fig:combined_push_pull}, while filled black circles mark the final positions at $t=t_{\rm max}$.
+We integrate the $2N$ position variables $\{x_i(t),y_i(t)\}$ using a standard adaptive Runge-Kutta method, evolving Eq.~\eqref{eq:ham_eom} with either $H_{\rm near}$ or $H_{\rm far}$.
+Throughout this section we take $N=15$ and use identical random initial positions for both regimes: particles are sampled uniformly from a unit disc.
+Initial positions are indicated by open green circles in Fig.~\ref{fig:combined_push_pull}, while filled red circles mark the final positions at $t=t_{\rm max}$.
 To quantify aggregation or dispersion, we monitor the mean pairwise separation

 where $\Delta x_{ij}=x_i-x_j$ and $\Delta y_{ij}=y_i-y_j$.
 A small softening parameter $\epsilon$ was added inside the squared distance to regularize close encounters without altering the large–scale flow.
-Energy conservation, $\dot H=0$ (between collisions) is verified to within a relative tolerance of $10^{-6}$, confirming numerical accuracy.
+Energy conservation, $\dot H=0$ (between collisions), is verified to within a relative tolerance of $10^{-6}$, confirming numerical accuracy, similar to the investigations in Ref.~\cite{Shoham2023}.
+A detailed account of the numerical implementation for both near- and far-field quenched dynamics, including the softening procedure and details of Hamiltonian conservation, is provided is provided in Appendices~\ref{app:numerics_near} and~\ref{app:numerics_far}.
+The short-distance regularization used here is implemented via a soft regulator in the velocity kernels (Appendices~\ref{app:numerics_near} and~\ref{app:numerics_far}); we have verified that replacing it with an explicit short-range harmonic repulsion leads to identical conclusions (Appendix~\ref{supfig}).